rogerchamberlain/rogerchamberlain.github.io/modules/A/studio.md

 This sketch is available as `heartbeat / heartbeat.ino`, if you want to run it.
 (We've actually added some additional printing so you can see its timing.)

 If you have time, convert your `updownFSM` sketch to use delta timing.
-For an additional challenge, each time the state changes flash the LED (pin 13 if you are using the built-in LED) for 200 ms.
+For an additional challenge, each time the state changes flash the LED (pin 13 to use the built-in LED) for 200 ms.

 {% include footer.html %}